slimjimrim/bitcoin-exchange/README.md

 ## NOTES

 ### Areas of improvement
-- All sensitive info like API keys should be environment variables
 - Various front-end features:
   - persist user session to prevent logging in on every browser refresh
   - better styling